Granite Harbour (TV series)

 Granite Harbour is a British police procedural television drama series set in Aberdeen, Scotland.
 It is based on an idea by Adriel Leff & Kul Muhay.
 The series was first broadcast on BBC Scotland on 1 December 2022, followed by BBC One.

 A second series was broadcast in May 2024.

-The BBC announced the return of Granite Harbour for a third series on March 25, 2025.
+The BBC announced the return of Granite Harbour for a third series on 25 March 2025.
+Principal photography started in September of that year, with episodes released from 23 July 2026.

 Plot

 Former sergeant in the Royal Military Police, now detective Davis Lindo, and his partner DS Lara Bartlett must solve the murder of an oil tycoon in Aberdeen.